charl-potgieter/NotesAndCodeSnippets/SystemBackupAndMigratingHardware.md

     https://wiki.archlinux.org/title/Migrate_installation_to_new_hardware, in particular note
 	- update fstab - first have to delete the old lines referencing the  original partitions (but not the samba partitions or swap file) and then run (before arch-chroot) <br>
     `genfstab -U /mnt >> /mnt/etc/fstab`
-	- Arch wiki refers to updating bootloader but in case of sticking with systemd boot I can simply update the root partition (not the boot partition!) referenced in the kernel options of systms d boot in /mnt/boot/loader/entries/arch.conf and /mnt/boot/loader/entries/arch-fallback.conf (Note that the UUID that needs to be included in these files is that which appears per BLKID, which is different to /etc/fstab)
+	- Arch wiki refers to updating bootloader but in case of sticking with systemd boot I can simply update the root partition (not the boot partition!) referenced in the kernel options of systms d boot in /mnt/boot/loader/entries/arch.conf and /mnt/boot/loader/entries/arch-fallback.conf
+        - Note that the UUID that needs to be included in these files is that which appears per BLKID, which is different to /etc/fstab
+        - Adjustment may needed to be made one if the backup and the target root partitions was encrypted with dm-crypt and and the other is not.
+For a dm-crypt partition the relevant entry looks like this: <br>
+        `options cryptdevice=UUID=XXX-XXX-XXXX-XXX:root root=/dev/mapper/root`<br>
+        For a non encrpyted partition the entry will look something like this: <br>
+        `options root=UID=XXX-XXX-XXXX-XXX rw`
 	- arch-chroot into the new system and creat a new initramfs with mkinitcpio -P
 	- update /etc/hostname
 	- Refer paths excluded from backup per exclusion file due to senstive nature.
 These may need to be manually restored by reference to data stored in a password keeper.

 ## Restoring on VirtualBox

+A virtualbox install seems to be more effort than it is worth.
+Seems easier to perform an install on another old pc.
+Below notes detail my attempt at more or less getting a sway based GUI install up and running.

 - When creating virtual machine ensure enable EFI is ticked under hardware if the operating system is running in EFI
 - Make hard drive sufficient size to accomodate OS as well as the tarball to be extracted